bensonmiller/s3_file/README.md

 Multi-part S3 uploads do not put the MD5 of the content in the ETag header.
 If x-amz-meta-digest is provided in User-Defined Metadata on the S3 Object it is processed as if it were a Digest header (RFC 3230).

 The MD5 of the local file will be checked against the MD5 from x-amz-meta-digest if it is present.
 It not it will check against the ETag.
 If there is no match or the local file is absent it will be downloaded.
+The same is true of the :upload action, which will not overwrite a file on S3 unless there is a mismatch between the MD5 sum of the remote (S3) file and the server's local copy of the file.

 If credentials are not provided, s3_file will attempt to use the first instance profile associated with the instance.
 See documentation at http://docs.aws.amazon.com/IAM/latest/UserGuide/instance-profiles.html for more on instance profiles.

 ##USAGE:
-s3_file acts like other file resources.
-The only supported action is :create, which is the default.
+With the exception of the :upload action, s3_file acts like other file resources.
+The two supported actions are :create and :upload (:create is the default, of course).
+The :upload action will push a file on local disk to an S3 bucket (and path within the bucket) as specified.

 Attribute Parameters: